Anabellia/Imagine/README.md

 ## About

-Imaginarium is accessible, powerful, and provides tools required for large, robust applications.
+Plan for now is:
+Imaginarium will be accessible and powerful set of tools for manipulating files like images, mp4-s, txt files, social media posts, PDF-s, excell-s and.

 ## Programing Languages and Frameworks